Rahtz Prize for TEI Ingenuity

 Sebastian was responsible for the design and implementation of a great deal of the TEI's technical infrastructure.
 Within the TEI community he was best known for the creation and maintenance of the XSLT Stylesheets that underlie much TEI conversion work, customization, and schema generation.
 As a member of both the TEI's Technical Council and its Board, he helped shape the direction of the Consortium.

-The Rahtz Prize for TEI Ingenuity is awarded to an individual or team judged to have made a significant contribution to the TEI-C's mission in particular by means of technical innovation.
+The Rahtz Prize for TEI Ingenuity is awarded to an individual or team judged to have made a significant contribution to the TEI-C's mission in particular by means of non-commercial/openly-available projects or initiatives.
 Many members of the TEI Community are engaged in exploring new ways of implementing and expanding the coverage of the TEI system.
 It is hoped that this Prize will not only recognize excellent work already completed, but also encourage new projects and fresh approaches.

 Important Info and Dates